SeyyedKhandon/BulkRenamer/README.md

 # RenamerTool
-Rename files based on a list you provide (like a bunch of videos that you want to change all of them to a new list based on table of contents)
+Rename files based on a list you provide like a bunch of videos that you want to change all of them to a new list based on table of contents.

  * SeyyedMahdi hassanpour
  * Seyyedkhandon@gmail.com

- * ISC license
+## How to Use
+Just install
  * Note: your new_names.txt must have new names based on the same naming order as your'e files are in the directory. then after make sure it satisfy the condition, set the correct file type
  * to run this, first "npm i", then "node renamer.js"